oktadev/okta-blog/_source/_posts/2022-07-29-python-okta.md

 Let's get the Okta CLI installed.
 Okta has a great [resource page](https://cli.okta.com/) about the CLI and it contains installation instructions.
 We're going to do ours slightly differently from the instructions, so be sure to follow the steps here.

 1. Install the CLI with the provided command:
 ```bash
 brew install –cask oktadeveloper/tap/okta
 ```

-2. Check and see if the CLI is accessible by trying out a command:
+2. Check and see if the CLI is accessible by trying out a command.
+If everything's working you'll see some information about how to use the CLI presented.
 ```bash
 okta –help
 ```

-If everything's working you'll see some information about how to use the CLI presented.

 3. Next, we need to log in.
 We already have our Okta developer account, so in the Terminal, type:
 ```bash
 okta login
 ```